nickpending/mcp-recon/README.md

 # mcp-recon

-> mcp-recon (formerly Tellix) is a conversational recon interface and MCP server powered by httpx and LLMs.
+> mcp-recon (formerly Tellix) is a conversational recon interface and MCP server powered by httpx and asnmap.
 Just ask.

 ## Overview